What does post-market surveillance mean for you as a legal manufacturer?

 How do you effectively use the PMS process for your business?

-A structured approach is necessary to:
+A structured plan is necessary to:

 What are your obligations as a manufacturer?